 The piriformis muscle is a really strong and powerful muscle that runs from the sacrum into the femur.
 It runs beneath gluteal muscles the nerve travels beneath them.
 If this muscle goes into spasm, then the nerve creates radiating pain, numbness, tingling, or burning out of the buttocks to the leg and foot.
 Other people develop the syndrome while dealing with chronic low back pain.

 Activities and motions that cause the piriformis muscle to contract further compress the sciatic nerve, causing pain.
-This muscle contracts once we squat, or stand, walk , go up steps.
+This muscle contracts once we squat, or stand, walk, go up steps.
 It tends to tighten when we sit at any position for more than 20 to 30 minutes.

 Individuals who have a history of chronic low back pain frequently assume that their radiating sciatic pain is traceable to their lower spine.
-Their history of disc herniations, or sprains, strains has taught them to assume that it will go away like normal, and that the pain is out of their spine.
+Their history of disc herniations, or sprains, strains have taught them to assume that it will go away like normal and that the pain is out of their spine.
 It is just when the pain doesn’t respond as usual that individuals seek therapy, thus delaying their recovery.